Skywalker1912/Zomato-Landing-Page-17-9-24/README.md

 # Done with first commit

-# Setup created for our application
+# Set up created for our application